-Figure 12 illustrates VMT growth by Region for all vehicle classes.
-For the first eleven months of 2017, the Eastern Region experienced the most VMT growth.
-VMT growth in all Regions slowed as compared to prior years.
+Figure 12 illustrates VMT growth by region for all vehicle classes.
+For the first ten months of 2019, all regions and long-distance trips experienced somewhat less VMT growth as compared to 2018.
+Total VMT growth decreased 1.8 percent as compared to the prior year.

-Figure 13 illustrates VMT growth by Region for cars.
-For the first eleven months of 2017, the Eastern Region experienced the most VMT growth.
-Car VMT growth in all Regions slowed as compared to prior years, with negative growth in the Central and Western Regions.
+Figure 13 illustrates VMT growth by region for cars.
+For the first ten months of 2019, all regions and long-distance trips experienced somewhat less VMT growth as compared to 2018.
+Passenger car VMT growth decreased 2.2 percent as compared to the prior year.